How to commute to Alabang from Ortigas East?

 About Ortigas East

-Ortigas Center is a central business district located within the joint boundaries of Pasig, Mandaluyong and Quezon City, within the Metro Manila region in the Philippines.
-With an area of more than 100 hectares (250 acres), it is Metro Manila's second most important business district after the (Makati CBD).
-It is governed by Ortigas Center Association, Inc. Ortigas Center is home to many shopping malls, office and condominium skyscrapers, nightlife bars, restaurants and other building...
+Ortigas Center (also known as the Ortigas Central Business District or Ortigas CBD) is a central business district located within the joint boundaries of Pasig, Mandaluyong, and Quezon City, within Metro Manila in the Philippines.
+With an area of more than 100 hectares (250 acres), it is Metro Manila's second most important business district after the Makati Central Business District.
+It is governed by the Ortigas Center Association, Inc. (OCAI), a non-stock and non-profit organization...

 Read more on Wikipedia...